 Card #230 perfectly captures the Pirates’ moment of victory, with a pack of delirious Pirates players—Manny Sanguillen (#60) smiling widely with arm raised; Luke Walker (#471), and Gene Clines (#152) to the right and third base coach Frank Oceak (wearing number 44 in photo) in the foreground.
 This card lists the cumulative Series stat totals on the back in tiny font and reminds us that Boog Powell hit only .111 (3 for 27) for the Series.
 Damn it!
 The O’s needed just a little more from the 1970 AL MVP.

 The dominant overall theme (featured in all six series) is the “In Action” lot, which was just that—candid action shots with the same blood-red-with-yellow-piping design as the postseason cards.
-As a boy I never wanted to see these—they seemed less valuable somehow, just worthless filler.
-Bike spoke material.
+As a boy I never wanted to see these—they seemed less valuable somehow, like worthless filler.
+Fodder for bike spokes.
 Today they’re far more interesting (and valuable), with some really capturing how intense, chaotic, and violent baseball can be – just look at #700 – Bobby Murcer’s devil-may-care slide into home.

 Juan Marichal’s legendary high leg-kick delivery is perfectly captured too, (#568) while John “Blue Moon” Odom (#558) seems to be defying gravity.
 These are some of the best “In Actions.”

-I never liked these next two, but they are pretty cool now.
-It looks like Seaver (#446) is laughing his ass off at something the catcher just said, but more likely he was having a bad reaction to a called ball he knew was a strike.
-Meanwhile, Clemente (#310) was maybe showing up the ump with a “that’s not a strike” look or possibly taunting the pitcher with a “No no, son – let’s try that again”.
+I never liked these next two, but they seem cooler now.
+It looks like Tom Seaver (#446) is doubled over with laughter at something the catcher just said, or more likely he was having a bad reaction to a called ball he knew was a strike.
+Meanwhile, Roberto Clemente (#310) was maybe showing up the ump with a “that’s not a strike” look or possibly taunting the pitcher with a “No no – let’s try that again”.
 Who knows, unless you were there?
 Some day there should be a caption contest for these things.
-And how about The Great One’s big-ass hands with no batting gloves?
+And how about The Great One’s huge hands with no batting gloves?
 Old school and fearless.

 Each “In Action” card is numbered adjacent to the player’s standard card and there are 12 of these cards in each of the six series, all with the same front—players in various real-game shots—but with different themes on the back.
 The first series of IA cards has cartoon ads for other cards in the series—not too exciting.
 The second series has some of those silly ads, as well as some historical data, like a listing of National League pennant winners since 1900 (#178) and American League ERA leaders going back to 1913 when Walter Johnson led the league with a mark of 1.14 (#176).